Whanganui River: River boat landings

 The Whanganui River was the supply artery for the early communities along its banks.
-River boats used to ply the river, and also into the Ohura River and Ongarue Rivers unless these routes were log jammed after floods.
+River boats used to ply the river, and also into the Ōhura River and Ongarue Rivers unless these routes were log jammed after floods.

 Between 1891 and 1958 the Alexander Hatrick Riverboat service operated on the Whanganui River.
 The paddle-steamer Wairere ordered from London and shipped in sections then assembled in Whanganui in late 1891.

 It is said that Taumarunui was the highest reach of the Whanganui River that was navigable by river boat.
 The river flow was managed by the "Wanganui River Trust Board" which built containing walls to direct and deepen the rivers channels for river traffic.
 Even so, river boats sometimes found it necessary to winch themselves up the more difficult rapids.
 The River Trust existed from 1891 to 1940.

 Recreational use

-The flow of the river has been altered with the diversion of water from the headwaters into Lake Taupō.
+The flow of the river has been altered with the diversion of water from the headwaters by the Tongariro Power Scheme and into Lake Taupō.
 This may have been a contributing factor to the demise of the raft race and means river boats can no longer make the entire trip to Taumarunui during the drier months (see below).